gtxaspec/wz_flash-helper/docs/README_restore.md

 ### 📖 Overview

-The restore operations allows restoring one or more partitions using partition images.
+The restore operation allows restoring one or more partitions using partition images.
 You can decide what partitions will be restored.

 ### 🛠️ Guide